As directed by the Department for Education, we have a duty to promote the fundamental British values of:

-the rule of law.
+the rule of law,

-mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.
+mutual respect for and tolerance of those with different faiths and beliefs and for those without faith

 We closely link our teaching on Christian values in Collective worship, RE and PSHE with broader human values and British values.